josealberto-arcos-sanchez/r-scikit-learn/README.md

 ### Intro

-This repo is all about using [Scikit-Learn](http://scikit-learn.org/stable/index.html) from R. The idea is to create a package, but for now I want to share an easy way to do it without the need of any new package.
+This repo is all about using [Scikit-Learn](http://scikit-learn.org/stable/index.html) from R.

-[Scikit-Learn](http://scikit-learn.org/stable/index.html) is a great set of tools that every data scientist should know and use.
+[Scikit-Learn](http://scikit-learn.org/stable/index.html) is a great set of tools that every data scientist should know.
 It is well implemented and has an incredible documentation.
 Thanks to the wonderful [reticulate](https://github.com/rstudio/reticulate) package by [RStudio](https://www.rstudio.com/), using [Scikit-Learn](http://scikit-learn.org/stable/index.html) from R is now pretty easy.

 <br>